Clear, grounded, no fluff:

 Add flour and salt until everything comes together.

-Finish gathering the dough with your bowl scraper.
+Finish gathering the dough with your bowl scraper.2.
+First Rise

-Cover and let rise 2–4 hours, until slightly puffy.
+Cover and let rise 2–4 hours, until slightly puffy.3.
+Shape the Loaf

 Turn the dough onto your counter using your bowl scraper.